DSACMS/ospo-guide/content/outbound/gen-ai-policy.md

 ### Human in the Loop
 Using mentioned above, using AI does not change who's responsible for the code you submit.
 A person remains accountable for their every contribution and AI does not act on the project's behalf unsupervised.

-- Unacceptable: Using external AI tooling *(bots, agents)* to directly interacting with the project, including creating issues, opening PRs, or commenting on GitHub.
+- Not Recommended: Using external AI tooling *(bots, agents)* to directly interacting with the project, including creating issues, opening PRs, or commenting on GitHub.

 ### Responsible Development and Code Quality
 Using AI does not lower the bar and quality of your code contributions.